Mental health professionals

 Mental health social worker

-Occupational therapists provide services to people whose ability to cope with everyday activities is threatened or impaired in some way by physical, psychological or developmental problems.
-Occupational therapists can assess and treat anyone (adult or child) who has practical difficulties due to mental illness, accidental injury, arthritis, cerebral palsy, learning difficulties, stroke, and other congenital, developmental, degenerative or neurological conditions.
-Occupational therapy aims to enable the person to have as independent, productive and satisfying a lifestyle as possible.
-Treatment can include self care, personal development, mobility and access, skills and training, home management, disability awareness, work preparation, directed play, stress management and compensatory techniques.
+Occupational therapists provide services to people whose ability to cope with everyday activities is affected by physical, psychological or developmental problems.
+Occupational therapy aims to enable the person to be as independent as possible.
+Treatment can include self care, personal development, mobility and access, skills and training, home management, work preparation and stress management.

 Vocational supports trainer

 You do not have to pay to use the services of mental health professionals who work in the public health system.
-If you decide to use private mental health professional services, the cost will vary greatly.
-You should check with the individuals involved for more details.
+If you decide to use private mental health professional services, the cost will vary.
+You should check with the health professional for more details.